Penguin1ce/Penguin1ce/README.md

 - 👀 I’m interested in Deep Learning.
 - 🌱 I’m currently learning MySQL and Java.
 - 💞️ I’m looking to collaborate on GPT.
-- 📫 How to reach me Firefly550w@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: MACOS

 <!---
 Penguin1ce/Penguin1ce is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.